agonnie/Scrape4Bandcamp/README.md

 ---
 In the future I would like to implement:
-+ Metadata editing
-+ Ensuring that it can deal with unicode
-+ Embeded album art
 + Make this an executable so that it is easier to use

 ---